There are additional fees involved with TEFCA IAS in

 BYOI is intended for organizations that have completed TEFCA subparticipant onboarding and have a CSP configured to issue

-ID Tokens with the organization’s HCID in the aud claim.
-If you do not have that setup yet, use the standard
+ID Tokens with the organization’s HCID in the

 - Your application authenticates the patient (AAL2) - The patient logs into their account within your product.